City Cast DC logo

 Oak Hill Cemetery, where the novel “Lincoln in the Bardo” is set.
 (Mr.TimMD/Flickr)

-Set in Anacostia in 1977, the book revolves around a taxi driver who ferries troubled passengers in a haunted Plymouth Belvedere.
+Set in Anacostia in 1977, the book revolves around a taxi driver who ferries troubled passengers in a haunted Plymouth Belvedere as she grieves her twin brother.

 Hey DC